craftycodie/MineOnline/README.md

 If you would like a version to be added to the main list, contact me (Codie).

 ## For Developers
+If you would like to help out, a good place to start is the ZenHub workspace, all of the issues are managed in [ZenHub](https://app.zenhub.com/workspaces/mineonline-5ec5d0ef84b144f89c5bc5c7).
+The best place to reach me is in my [discord server](https://discord.gg/xuyT7Xm).

 As per the license you are welcome to use the launcher code under non-commercial conditions.

 Note that the graphics code is VERY rough.
 I've never used LWJGL before, I've also never written game engine code on that level.
 I might tidy things up in future, if I get time.
+(See [#126](https://github.com/codieradical/MineOnline/issues/126))

 The GUI and menu code shall not be used for 'clone' projects (for instance, copying my API and pointing the launcher to it).